The Twins Almanac for July

 Wera Hits Only MLB HR In Front of 74,000

-Winona native Julie Wera hits his only major league home run in the second game of a doubleheader at Yankee Stadium in front of a crowd of 74,000—the largest crowd ever to attend a baseball game to that point.
+Winona native Julie Wera hit his only major league home run in the second game of a doubleheader at Yankee Stadium in front of a crowd of 74,000 on the Fourth of July 1927.
+It was the largest crowd ever to attend a baseball game to that point.
+Lou Gehrig homered off Walter Johnson in Game 1 as the Yankees swept the doubleheader against the second-place Senators by a combined score of 33-2.

 Read a more detailed account in my blog post about Wera ⇨ TwinsAlmanac.com/JulieWera/